Enable Dynamic Recurring Payments

 - For the period, you can use day, week, month, year.

-- For the number of cycles, you can use 0 and 2-30.
+- For the billing cycle, you can use 0 and 2-30.
 Using 0 will mean that the billing will continue forever.
 This option is only available for PayPal, Stripe will ignore the number of cycles and bill everything forever.

 Please note that for Stripe: A maximum of one year interval is allowed (1 year, 12 months, or 52 weeks).
 For PayPal: A maximum of 5 year interval is allowed.